How Much Protein Can Your Body Absorb?

 What Happens When You Consume Protein?

-Protein is an essential macronutrient that has been associated with benefits for weight loss and metabolic health when prioritized in the diet.
-This is contributed to the high satiety rate of protein-rich foods [1, 2].
+Protein is an essential macronutrient that has been associated with benefits for weight loss and metabolic health.
+Because protein-rich foods help people feel satisfied, it may cause them to consume less calories and therefore help support a healthy weight [1, 2].

 According to research, a high-protein diet may help reduce overall calorie intake by up to 441 calories per day [3, 4, 5].